spryker/spryker-core/Bundles/StorageExtension/README.md

 # StorageExtension Module

-StorageRedis provides implementation of Redis as a key-value storage.
+StorageExtension module provides interfaces for extension of the Storage module.

 ## Installation